 They were the parents of 11 known offspring -- Levi Wilkins, Margaret Heinbaugh Stanton, James Wilkins, John Wilkins, Louisa Mowry, William "Marshall" Wilkins, Rosanna Lane, Alfred Norlan "Alf" Wilkins, Lavina Enlow, Julia Ann DeLauter and Cornelia Aldrich.

 Their home in 1850, as per the United States Census, was on a farm in Addison Township, Somerset County.
 Their residence was on the hilly slope of the famed "Fort Hill," which at the top sat a flat, mesa-like space once inhabited prehistoric Native American Monongahela people dating from A.D.
 1275 to 1300.
-The hill contained many freshwater springs which would have been convenient for cooking, drinking, bathing and gardening for the family.
+The hill contained many freshwater springs which would have been convenient for cooking, drinking, bathing and gardening for the Wilkins family.

-By 1860, William was deceased.
 The federal census-taker recorded Louisa in 1860 as heading a household with eight children under her roof, ranging in age from seven to 21, with eldest sons John and William working as farmers and daughter Louisa earning income as a seamstress.
 A map of the region, made by Edward Walker in 1860, shows her farm marked as "Mrs. Wilkins."